zoeskan/MCB185/ref/PYTHON_REFERENCE.md

 (3) Use vertical spacing (blank lines) to separate logic, just as you would use paragraph structure in English.

-(4) Use tabs for left side indentation.
-The use of spaces for indentation flags your code as potential **cheating**.

-(5) Use spaces for lining up single `if-elif-else` type constructs.
+(4) Use spaces for lining up single `if-elif-else` type constructs.

 ```python
 if   nt == 'A': comp = 'T'